 |United States||Financial Crimes Enforcement Network (FinCEN), Securities and Exchange Commission (SEC)|

-The following regulated brokers offer ways to speculate on Bitcoin through derivatives like CFDs and forex which allow traders in to speculate on the price of Bitcoin without actually owning it.
+The following regulated brokers offer ways to speculate on Bitcoin through derivatives like CFDs (not available in USA) and forex which allow traders in to speculate on the price of Bitcoin without actually owning it.

 On exchanges, you can buy and sell Bitcoin outright, but in some cases, you can also convert Bitcoin into fiat currencies or other cryptocurrencies (and vice versa).

 You can think of Bitcoin exchanges as platforms that facilitate the meeting of buyers and sellers.
 Here’s a list of popular Bitcoin exchanges available in that offer Bitcoin and many other cryptocurrencies: